davidclough/node/_documents/javascript-guide/javascript-guide.md

 This has already been explained in an [earlier section](#tips-deferred-object).

 ### <a name="tools-forms"></a>Forms
-[jQuery Form Plugin](http://malsup.com/jquery/form/) is lightweight library which allows you to serialize a form and submit it via AJAX.
+<a href="http://malsup.com/jquery/form/" target="_blank" dummy="_">jQuery Form Plugin</a> is lightweight library which allows you to serialize a form and submit it via AJAX.

-[jQuery Validation Plugin](https://jqueryvalidation.org/) is another simple library which makes custom client-side form validation very easy.
+<a href="https://jqueryvalidation.org/" target="_blank" dummy="_">jQuery Validation Plugin</a> is another simple library which makes custom client-side form validation very easy.

 ### <a name="tools-shims-and-polyfills"></a>Shims and Polyfills
 The differences between these items seem to be rather subtle.
 They are more browser-level things so, rather than just enhancing JavaScript, they will also make HTML and CSS features missing from a browser available to you.

 A `shim` (also known as a `shiv`) is a library that brings a new API to an older browser version, using only the means of its environment.
 For example, even when writing JavaScript using ES5 you may well run into compatibility problems if your code has to work in IE8.
 IE8 does not support many things, e.g. String.prototype.trim().
-You can, however, use a library like [es5-shim](https://github.com/es-shims/es5-shim) which will make most of the missing items available to you.
+You can, however, use a library like <a href="https://github.com/es-shims/es5-shim" target="_blank" dummy="_">es5-shim</a> which will make most of the missing items available to you.
 In the main it defines missing object methods using JavaScript code from an earlier version than ES5.

 A `polyfill` adds something that is missing from a browser altogether. `Babel` is a transpiler commonly used to generate ES5 code from later versions.
 However, certain things, like Object.assign() are missing from IE altogether and apparently this cannot be recreated efficiently using alternative JavaScript commands that _are_ available.
 In order to allow Babel-generated ES5 to work with IE you need to use a library called `babel-polyfill`.

-[http://stackoverflow.com/questions/32148218/why-does-object-assign-require-a-polyfill-when-babel-loader-is-being-used](http://stackoverflow.com/questions/32148218/why-does-object-assign-require-a-polyfill-when-babel-loader-is-being-used) contains various alternative ways of trying to explain the above.
+<a href="http://stackoverflow.com/questions/32148218/why-does-object-assign-require-a-polyfill-when-babel-loader-is-being-used" target="_blank" dummy="_">http://stackoverflow.com/questions/32148218/why-does-object-assign-require-a-polyfill-when-babel-loader-is-being-used</a> contains various alternative ways of trying to explain the above.

-[HTML5 PLEASE](http://html5please.com/) contains a list of polyfills along with recommended use.
+<a href="http://html5please.com/" target="_blank" dummy="_">HTML5 PLEASE</a> contains a list of polyfills along with recommended use.
 They are not all perfect and most will have odd things which the writers indicate they haven't resolved.

 ### <a name="tools-functional-and-data"></a>Functional Programming and Data Manipulation
-There are a number of functional programming libraries which provide a lot of functionality for reshaping data structures, particularly objects and arrays.
-[Lodash](https://lodash.com/) is a successor to Underscore.js and [Lazy.js](http://danieltao.com/lazy.js/) provides a lazily evaluated equivalent which seems to be much more efficient.
+There are a number of functional programming libraries which provide a lot of functionality for reshaping data structures, particularly objects and arrays. <a href="https://lodash.com/" target="_blank" dummy="_">Lodash</a> is a successor to Underscore.js and <a href="http://danieltao.com/lazy.js/" target="_blank" dummy="_">lazy.js</a> provides a lazily evaluated equivalent which seems to be much more efficient.
 They perform a lot of the same sort of functionality that LINQ provides in .NET.

 Here are a couple of Lodash examples.
 You will need to add an external resource for a LoDash CDN source if running this in JSFiddle.